svcat/TravellersQuiz/README.md

 Here is my final project for the Google Challenge Scholarship: Android Basics.

 We should have created a quiz.
-I like to travel and I have a channel in Telegram app where I post interestiong (from my point of view :) info about different countries (https://t.me/travelernote).
+I like to travel and I have a channel in Telegram app where I post interesting (from my point of view :) info about different countries (https://t.me/travelernote).
 So I decided to combine these two exciting things.

 Have fun! :)